Spicy Miso Noodles

 Notes

-Chinese lo mein noodles, ramen or soba would be best here.
+Chinese lo mein noodles, instant ramen noodles or soba noodles would be best here.
 You can use rice noodles for a gluten-free option.

 The liquid amount may differ depending on what noodles are used, as some noodles are more absorbent ex. rice noodles.
 If using lo mein or soba, start with ⅓ cup water and add more, if necessary.